 Believe it or not, it wasn't easy to find Irish dance classes, for my daughter, in Chicago.
 Most schools seemed to be headquartered in the suburbs, with only after-school programs at a couple of catholic schools in the city.
 Fortunately, a friend invited us to join her daughter at one of those after-school programs.
 It worked as a beginner class, but there were no advanced classes for my daughter to move into as her skills increased.
 After two years, we decided to try our search again for a better fit.

 That is when we found the Trinity Academy of Irish Dance.
 While based in Elmhurst, IL, Trinity is committed to offering robust programming at their satellite studios throughout the cities and suburbs of Chicago, Milwaukee, and Madison.
-For us, we've been at their Lakeview studio at the Athenaeum Theater for five years now.
-Northside parents can also take classes at their Chicago/Northwest studio at the Irish American Heritage Center.
+For us, we've been at their Lakeview studio at the Athenaeum Theater for six years now.
+Northsiders can also take classes at their Chicago/Northwest studio at the Irish American Heritage Center.

 Trinity welcomes new dancers to join their weekly pre & beginner classes that run from Fall to late Spring, and they have a rolling enrollment.
 Since my daughter already had Irish dance experience, we were able to talk to a teacher about starting her at a more advanced level.
-If you're looking to test the waters without making a regular commitment, then their Seasonal Intro Days are a great avenue as they offer 2-day crash courses of two 45-minute classes each season, plus in summer they offer a 3-day summer camp with 2-hour classes.
+Intro to Irish Dance 3-Day Summer Camp is an excellent way to dip your toes in the water.

 There seem to be some misconceptions about Irish dance classes.
 The ones I have heard are:

 1. It's really expensive - more expensive than other activities

 2. There is a lot of pressure at and around dance competitions (Feis)

 3. It is "pageanty", with too much emphasis on dancers' appearance